What has birth taught you?

 Birth has brought me grief.

-It's true.
+Deep, world shaking grief.
 It is not all first breaths, and tiny toes, and glowing mothers.
 Sometimes, the mother is touched by the moon instead of the sun.
 A night come too soon.
 To try to hold space for someone who has lost a child... is like trying to lasso the moon.
 We can aim, we can love, we can want.
 But sometimes you just know it's never going to be enough.
 Death, is so tied up in birth.
 Sometimes it holds great beauty, and sometimes all we can see is great pain.
 Birth, of my own child that ended in death was the single most life changing event I ever experienced.
 Both of the births of my children tore my heart open in such vastly different ways.
 Those births brought me growth, victory, and deep deep grief.
 They are my why, something I want to write in depth about soon.
 Grief, as I have come to know her, often hides behind her name.
 But in reality, She is just love without anchor.
-Deep deep love.
+Deep deep love and a desperation of direction.
 Birth in my own story, and in the story of so many others, has absolutely brought me grief.
 It has also made me more comfortable with death, a gift I did not expect to want to use, but that finds me searching for ways to guide others on the same types of journeys.
 Perhaps the future holds space for this on my calling path.
 Time will tell.

 Birth has brought me joy.